emze77/retro-calculator/README.md

 * Three Displays: First Operator, Second Operator and Result.
 * Seperated Operators: Switch through operators to see different results.
 * Button to take over result as first operator.
+* LEDs turning Red with Errors / full capacity of input fields

 ## Learnings:
 * Basic use of objects.